New York Child Support Calculator

 We apply the statutory percentages to combined parental income up to the $183,000 cap.
 Any income above that amount is tracked separately with a discretionary reference so you can discuss f-factor deviations with counsel.

-Does the calculator include spousal maintenance?
+Does New York child support include spousal maintenance?

 Yes.
 New York requires maintenance to be calculated first.
 We apply DRL § 236(B)(5-a), adjust each parent’s income, then run the CSSA child support formula on the post-maintenance figures.